zahnster/applitools-scroll-bug/README.md

 region / fully configurations when that element uses the CSS `scroll-behavior: smooth` declaration.

-You can test this by running a VRT test with this property enabled, vs disabled.
+You can test this by running a VRT test with this declaration enabled, vs disabled.

 When enabled, the test will fail to capture the full window, and the result you will see in Applitools will be a windowed screenshot of an arbitrary part of the content.

 Disabling the CSS property will yield the expected results.

+The CSS in question lives in `index.html`, line 49.

 ## How to use